Skip to main content

 2 mentions Positive Neutral Negative

-Users feel the game's monetization relies heavily on AI-driven cash grabs, diminishing the enjoyment of the genre, and criticize the advertising as misleading.
+Users feel that the monetization relies heavily on AI-driven cash grabs, which diminishes the enjoyment of the game, and they express frustration over misleading advertising.

 • “There are too many games from this genre/style that are quick AI cash grabs and are sucking the fun out of this type of game.”